 Tips for the Best Winter Skin Care Routine

-It takes mere seconds for lips to dry out in the winter so be sure you’ve always got a lip balm on hand.
-And if you’re out and about and find yourself without hand lotion, lip balm can always double for it in a pinch!
+It takes mere seconds for lips to dry out in the winter, so be sure you always have a hydrating lip treatment on hand.
+And if you’re out and about and find yourself without hand lotion, a botanical lip balm can always double for it in a pinch!

 3. Make sure you’re moisturizing the skin on your body

 Nothing is less comfortable than dry, cracked winter skin.
-Make sure you’ve got a good body moisturizer and start using it before skin gets cracked, so you’re not irritating already irritated skin.
+Make sure you have a good body moisturizer and start using it before skin gets cracked, so you’re not irritating already irritated skin.

 4. Don’t dry off completely

-Instead, when you get out of the shower, just pat down the skin and then apply moisturizer, locking in moisture.
+When you get out of the shower, just pat down the skin and then apply moisturizer, locking in extra hydration into your skin.

 5. Limit physical exfoliation

-Since physical exfoliation involves rubbing the skin with a tool like a brush or a sponge, it’s always a good idea to limit how often you exfoliate physically in any kind of extreme weather.
+Since physical exfoliation sometimes involves rubbing the skin and can cause irritation to dry skin, it’s always a good idea to limit how often you exfoliate physically in any kind of extreme weather.

 6. Lower the inside temperature

-We know—nothing is more fun than cranking up the thermostat when you start to feel the first little chill in the air, but heat can REALLY dry out your skin.
-A better option—on a couple of levels—is to throw on a few extra sweaters and get under some blankets.
+We often want to crank up the thermostat when we start to feel the first little chill in the air, but heat can really dry out your skin.
+A better option—on a couple of levels—is to throw on a few extra sweaters, put on your slippers, and get under some blankets.

 7. Limit shower time and/or take cooler showers